M66B/FairEmail/docs/FAQ-de-rDE.md

 Hard bounces will mostly be processed automatically because they affect the reputation of the email provider.
 The bounce address (=*Return-Path* header) is mostly very specific, so the email server can determine the sending account.

-Für einige Hintergründe siehe [diesen Wikipedia Artikel](https://en.wikipedia.org/wiki/Bounce_message).
+Für einige Hintergründe siehe [diesen Wikipedia-Artikel](https://en.wikipedia.org/wiki/Bounce_message).

 <br />